 Guided Journaling

-A really great aspect to the CBT Thought Diary is that whenever you complete a mood check, you will also be prompted to complete a CBT-guided journal entry.
-In the free version, you can do a basic “Analyze Thought” or “Practice Gratitude” journal exercise.
-With the premium (PRO) version, you can choose from many guided journals like Daily Affirmation, Practice Love Languages, Set a Goal, and many more.
+A great aspect of Clarity is that whenever you complete a mood check, you will also be prompted to complete a CBT-guided journal entry.
+You can do a basic “Analyze Thought” or “Practice Gratitude” journal exercise.
+Additionally, you can choose from many guided journals like Daily Affirmation, Practice Love Languages, Set a Goal, and many more.
 These guided journals help you reflect on your current mood and what is affecting them.

 Guided CBT Journals